hemidactylus/ostracion/ostracion_app/resources/guides_markdown/user_guide.md

 of usages reaches the allowed total; all tickets issued by the user can be inspected in the dedicated user profile pages and can be revoked (that is, deleted) at any time.

+#### Tickets and Markdown

+When viewing a (rendered) Markdown page through a file-view ticket, other pages linked there would result in broken links (that's because Ostracion cannot assume the ticket holder has any right to see the link target);
+for the same reason, embedded images would not be displayed.
+Similar limitations apply to the case of a "gallery-view ticket" on a box that happens to host Markdown material.

 ## Special pages